paymentwall/paymentwall.github.io/docs/reference-widgets.md

 You can create any available widget above for your project in [Widgets](https://api.paymentwall.com/developers/widget/).

-*Widget code* of created widget is expanded with additional number as suffix for [widget customization](/paylet/widget/reference#customization).

-> The default widget code without suffix can also be used directly, widget customization and its features are limited in this case.
+*Widget code* of created widget is expanded with additional number as suffix for customization purpose.
+The default widget code without suffix can also be used directly, widget customization and its features are limited in this case.

 ## Additional parameters